Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Discussion Conclusions

 \section{Discussion \& Conclusions}

-In this work, we present a new approach to radio interferometric image reconstruction using DDRMs.
-Our approach is agnostic to the measured radio interferometric data and naturally incorporates the physics of the measurement process and the noise model.
-The DDRM algorithm can propose a range of plausible restorations for the sub-sampled images typically recovered in radiointerferometry.
-The method is less dependent than the CLEAN algorithm on user input, and we also find that images are reconstructed with better MSE compared to CLEAN.
-We further find that this reconstruction method produces images with better PSNR compared to similar conditional DDPMs.
+In this work, we present a new approach to radio interferometric image reconstruction using DDRMs. { Our approach naturally incorporates the instrument PSF and noise.} { Unlike sparsity-based deconvolution algorithms, DDRM uses a data-driven prior trained on representative data.
+Unlike other machine learning approaches, DDRM does not need to be trained on the specific array layout.}

+We find that the DDRM algorithm can propose a range of plausible restorations for the sub-sampled images typically recovered in radio interferometry.
+The method is less dependent than the CLEAN algorithm on user input, and we also find that images are reconstructed with better MSE compared to CLEAN, MS CLEAN, or IUWT CS.
+DDRM also offers a fast alterative to uSARA or AIRI for reconstructing noisy observations.

-We note that we do not perform any hyperparameter optimization, and the performance could be improved by searching over different network architectures, learning rate schedules, or the $\eta$ hyperparameters of DDRM.
+We note that we do not perform extensive hyperparameter optimization of the DDPM, and performance could be improved by searching over different network architectures or learning rate schedules.